dayyass/milkshakelang/README.md

 # The Milk Shake Programming Language

-Dedicated to the biggest Milk Shake lover Igor ❤️
+Dedicated to the biggest MilkShake lover Igor ❤️

 ## Installation
 ```